Best Car Insurance in Maryland for 2025 [10 Standout Companies]

 Common sense dictates that people who live in places with a higher population density are more likely to be involved in an accident.

-Rural areas also see their fair share of accidents and fatalities though.
-The table below is proof of that.
+Rural areas also experience their fair share of accidents and fatalities, though.
+The table below proves that.

 Compare RatesStart Now →

-The choice is simple when you think about it.
-Slow down, pay attention, drink responsibly and obey all traffic laws and speed limits.
+The choice is simple: Slow down, pay attention, drink responsibly, and obey all traffic laws and speed limits.

-The NHTSA has collected data on a variety of way to sort the fatality data for Maryland.
+The NHTSA has collected data on a variety of ways to sort the fatality data for Maryland.
 Keep reading in order to find out what these statistics mean to you.

 Fatalities by Person Type

-The data collected by the NHTSA reveals that white-occupants and non-occupants are the most become fatalities statistics in an accident involving an automobile Maryland.
+The data collected by the NHTSA reveals that white-occupants and non-occupants are the most common fatalities in accidents involving automobiles in Maryland.

 Fatalities by Crash Type

-Keeping your eyes on the road and your hands on the wheel could help cut these numbers down.
-Easing off of the gas pedal or leaving the house earlier so that you don’t feel compelled to speed could also help you avoid a fatal crash.
+Keeping your eyes on the road and your hands on the wheel could help reduce these numbers.
+Easing off the gas pedal or leaving the house earlier so that you don’t feel compelled to speed could also help you avoid a fatal crash.

 Fatalities Involving Speed by County